DZBB-AM: Programming

-DZBB's programs are mostly news, current issues, and news analysis produced by GMA Integrated News.
+DZBB's programs are mostly news, current issues, and news analysis produced by GMA News.
 Their morning radio shows are anchored mostly by news anchors and personalities from television.

 The station also has two kinds of newscasts: a main news bulletin entitled Super Balita with editions of the news bulletin aired at 7:00 a.m.
 PST, 11:30 a.m.
 PST (the weekday editions of its morning and lunchtime newscasts are simulcast to all Super Radyo stations nationwide), 3:30 p.m.
 PST and 10:00 p.m.
 PST every Monday to Friday and Bigtime Balita, the flagship evening newscast of the station, anchored by Rene Sta.
 Cruz aired before the simulcast of 24 Oras from GMA Network.

 On some occasions, DZBB would also air live and exclusive blow-by-blow boxing coverage, especially during Manny Pacquiao's fights (alongside Super Radyo stations nationwide).
 As such, DZBB became the first radio station to do so (from 2007 until 2019, and again in 2021).

 As of 2020, DZBB also live streams select programs on its official Facebook page.

 On January 23, 2023, DZBB added a delay simulcast of the showbiz-oriented talk show Fast Talk with Boy Abunda, also from GMA Network.

 On May 7, 2023, DZBB added a simulcast of the investigative public-service show Resibo: Walang Lusot ang May Atraso, also from GMA Network.

 On February 5, 2025, DZBB added a delayed simulcast of the public-service talk show Cayetano in Action with Boy Abunda, also from GMA Network.

 On February 15, 2025, DZBB added a simulcast of the science-travel show Science Pinas, also from GTV (alongside Super Radyo stations nationwide).
 As such, DZBB became as the first radio station to do so, hosted by Riana Pangindian and Mark Wei.

-On January 24, 2022, DZBB would also air live and 2022 national presidential elections, during Ikaw Na Ba?: The Presidential Interview on Dobol B TV (alongside Barangay LS 97.1 and Radio GMA AM and FM stations nationwide) As such, DZBB became the first radio station to do so, hosted by Melo Del Prado and Kathy San Gabriel.
+On August 2, 2025, DZBB added a simulcast of health show Healing Galing, which also airing on GTV and Super Radyo stations nationwide.
+Hosted by Dr. Edinelda O. Calvario, FCRP, PHD.
+This is another DZBB program that being in-tandem with network-produced Pinoy M.D. sa Super Radyo DZBB.

+On September 5, 2026, DZBB added a DWLS simulcast of horror and suspense radio drama Liham ng Gabi, every Saturday evenings.